ycz425/iSolate/README.md

 - **Deployment**: Vercel

 ## Live Demo
-The live demo of iSolate is currently in hibernation due to the limitations of the free tier of Supabase.
+**Note**: The live demo of iSolate is currently in hibernation due to the limitations of the free tier of Supabase.
 I am actively exploring options to upgrade our infrastructure and ensure a more reliable and seamless experience for users in the near future.

-**Note**: This project is currently set up for demonstration purposes only.
-Local installation instructions are not provided.
-Please feel free to explore the live demo!

 ## Future Improvements
 - Website blocking feature